17 Ancient Metagenomic Pipelines

 So what is this command doing?
 The different parameters do the following:

-1. Tell nextflow to run the nf-core/eager pipeline with version 2.4.7
+1. Tell Nextflow to run the nf-core/eager pipeline with version 2.4.7

 2. Specify which computing and software environment to use with -profile